Louis047/Windows-Dots/README.md

 # Windows-Dots
 ### Tools Used:
-- [Yet Another Status Bar](https://github.com/amnweb/yasb) - polybar port to Windows, built using Python.
+- [Yet Another Status Bar](https://github.com/amnweb/yasb) - a status bar with customizations, built using Python.

 - [GlazeWM](https://github.com/glzr-io/glazewm) - i3-like window tiling manager, built using Rust.

-- [GlazeWM Autotiler](https://github.com/orbi-tal/glaze-autotiler) - Implements a missing feature to `GlazeWM`: Tiling Layouts.
+- [GlazeWM Autotiler](https://github.com/orbi-tal/glaze-autotiler) - Implements a missing feature to GlazeWM: `Tiling Layouts`.
 Soon to be deprecated as they're going to be added in the next update.

 - [Komorebi](https://github.com/LGUG2Z/komorebi) - Another Tiling Manager made using Rust, with goodies like animations and better transparency support.
 Sure a hell to customize this.
-(Update: On the progress)

 - [AltSnap](https://github.com/RamonUnch/AltSnap) - If you've used Hyprland, you'll know it.

 - [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher) - Powetoys Run, but better.
 (Microsoft Ruined it with their new trash: `Command Palette`)

-- [WindHawk](https://github.com/ramensoftware/windhawk) - Centralized Customization for Windows, made with love :)
+- [WindHawk](https://github.com/ramensoftware/windhawk) - Centralized Customization for Windows, made with love :).
+Every user should try this.

 - [Smooth-Scroll](https://www.smoothscroll.net/win/) - System-Level implementation for buttery-smooth scrolling.
-Sad that it's paid but I do appreciate the developer's work.
+Sad that it's paid but has a free trial upto 21 days.
+I do appreciate the developer's work.
 Might as well support him by buying a license with my first salary :)

 - [Fastfetch](https://github.com/fastfetch-cli/fastfetch) - A ricer's sex toy.